 I have written a lot more information about Grundarfjörður town in my travel-blog the Magical Snæfellsnes peninsula in West-Iceland - Part IV.
 Including the church and more interesting things to see and do in this lovely town.

 In this travel-blog, I am mainly focusing on Mt.
 Kirkjufell and the Kirkjufellsfoss waterfall.

 Mt.
 Kirkjufell as seen from Grundarfjörður town - Hrannarstígur road

 Grundarfjörður is on road 54 on the north coast of the Snæfellsnes peninsula - 185 km from Reykjavík.

-You can either rent a car in Reykjavík or join one of the myriads of guided tours to the Snæfellsnes peninsula, f.ex:
+You can either rent a car in Reykjavík or join one of the myriads of guided tours to the Snæfellsnes peninsula.

-I have written a series of travel-blogs on Snæfellsnes in chronological order as there is just so much history and places of interest everywhere you look:
+I have written a series of travel-blogs about Snæfellsnes in chronological order as there is just so much history and places of interest everywhere you look:

 Have fun in my grandfather's town :)